5T33Z0/OC-Little-Translated/11_Graphics/Metal_3/README.md

 9. Under `DeviceProperties/Add` find `PciRoot(0x0)/Pci(0x2,0x0)`
 10. Paste the `AAPL,slot-name` as a child.
 The resulting entry should like like this:</br>![slotname02a](https://user-images.githubusercontent.com/76865553/177569902-844f6663-1d6a-4619-ac8a-39b59ffd1ffc.png)
 11. Alternatively you can set `AAPL,slot-name` to `built-in`: </br>![slotname02](https://user-images.githubusercontent.com/76865553/177569983-9c4602a7-acd7-42e8-b791-8141f88dbee1.png)
-12. In case you haven't already, also add key `enable-metal` (DATA) `01000000` to the iGPU to enable Metal 3 support in macOS Ventura.
+12. In case you haven't already, also add key `enable-metal` (DATA) `01000000` to the iGPU to enable Metal 3 support in macOS Ventura (Intel (U)HD 630 only)
 13. Repeat the same for the GPU.
 In the `pcidevices.plist`, search for the GPU Model (like "Radeon" or "GTX").
-Since the PCI path for GPUs is not fixed and my differ from system to system it's easier to find it this way,
+Since the PCI path for GPUs is not fixed and my differ from system to system it's easier to find it this way.
 14. Copy the `AAPL,slot-name` key for the GPU and paste it into the corresponding section of your config.plist:</br>![slotname03](https://user-images.githubusercontent.com/76865553/177570223-cd78b7e5-197d-456f-b100-deaac61d084d.png)
-15. Save the config.plist and reboot
+15. Save the `config.plist` and reboot
-16. Continue in Chapter 4
+16. Continue with Step 4

 ### Method 2: "calculating" `AAPL,slot-name` manually (for Advanced Users)
 You may have noticed the similarities between the numbers used in the PCI path and the ones used in `AAPL,slot-name`: whatever number is contained in the PCI path after `0x` becomes part ot the "Internal@" string:</br>![slotname04](https://user-images.githubusercontent.com/76865553/177570451-d0501d80-fac1-4dae-b646-0bfbf881788c.png)